 I travelled to Cape Town as a seeker of refuge.
 There I spent my days diving with great white sharks, jumping off bridges and sipping cold drinks with world-explorers (the bonuses of working in tourism).
 Africa… I’m stuck for words to describe it.

-Later I made my way to sunny Scotland, where I began to love the odd shot of double-distilled whisky.
+Then I woke up in sunny Scotland, where I began to appreciate the odd shot of double-distilled whisky.
 It was in the old buildings of Edinburgh that I discovered a passion for photography whilst working as a Mental Health Support Worker.
-One of my clients who had high functioning Autism taught me a lot of what she knew about photographic techniques and light… Yeah… I have so much to thank her for!
+One of my clients who had high functioning Autism taught me a lot of what she knew about photographic techniques and light… Yes, I have so much to thank her for!

 The adventure continued to England, and this is when I began providing photography services worldwide.
-And where I met my gorgeous husband to be… He had a pet lamb and a Peugeot 205, I had a camera, we both had a sense of adventure… so we fell in love… We got married and now live in the sunshine of his homeland, on the Sunshine Coast… Australia.
+And where I met my gorgeous husband to be… He had a pet lamb and a Peugeot 205, I had a camera, we both had a sense of adventure… we fell in love, and then got married in order to live in the sunshine of his homeland - Australia.
 This is what Waz and my wedding looked like – Shirley’s wedding pics.

-Things that I’m not such a fan of are… MacDonalds, marmalade, snakes, and alarm clocks.
+Things that I’m not such a fan of are… MacDonalds, marmalade, and snakes.

 I try to capture magic moments for keeps.

 “I could not recommend Shirl highly enough, her work is amazing, she is so patient with the dogs and humans and will go above and beyond to get great shots.
 Our shoot did not feel like work it was fun from start to finish!!
 Look forward to the next one!!”